 - 39.1 The Committee can co-opt to the Committee anyone who is suitable to become a Committee Member.
-Co-optees do not need to be members of the Association, but they can only serve as co-optees on the Committee until the next annual general meeting or until removed by the Committee. - 39.2 Co-optees can take part in the Committees discussions and vote at Committee meetings on all matters except those which directly affect the membership of the Association or the election of the Association's Office Bearers.
-Co-optees may not stand for election, nor be elected as one of the Office Bearers of the Committee. - 39.3 Committee members co-opted in this way must not make up more than one-third of the total number of the Committee members at any one time.
-The presence of co-optees at meetings of the Committee will not be counted when establishing whether the minimum number of Committee Members are present to allow the meeting to take place as required by Rule 47.
+Co-optees do not need to be members of the Association, but they can only serve as co-optees on the Committee until the next annual general meeting or until removed by the Committee.
+A person co-opted to the Committee can also serve on any sub- committees. - 39.2 Co-optees can take part in discussions at the Committee or any subcommittees and vote at Committee and sub-committee meetings on all matters except those which directly affect the membership of the Association or the election of the Association's Office Bearers.
+Co-optees may not stand for election, nor be elected as one of the Office Bearers of the Committee. - 39.3 Committee members co-opted in this way must not make up more than one-third of the total number of the Committee or sub-committee members at any one time.
+The presence of co-optees at Committee Meetings will not be counted when establishing whether the minimum number of Committee Members are present to allow the meeting to take place as required by Rule 47.